 How Pain and Suffering Affect Settlement Value

 Most people only consider the “economic damages” that come with a herniated disc injury.
-However, you are also entitled to compensation for your noneconomic damages, more specifically your pain and suffering.
-If your injury lasts longer, you will likely recover more compensation for pain and suffering.
+However, you are also entitled to compensation for your non-economic damages, which include things like:

-How the Law Offices Anidjar & Levine Can Help
+How the Law Offices of Anidjar & Levine Can Help

 The Law Offices of Anidjar & Levine can help you determine what your herniated disc case might be worth.
 In addition to estimating value, we can also work with you to mitigate any factors that lower your settlement’s worth.
 We might discuss your case with medical or vocational experts to help establish how your herniated disc has and will continue to affect you.